RobBagby/dcos-primer/deploy-loadbalanced.md

 ![Nodes tab in DC/OS](https://raw.githubusercontent.com/robbagby/dcos-primer/master/images/dcos-nodes.jpg)

 You should notice that the service is, in fact, running on a node in the public agent pool.

+How did that happen.
+If you look at the 'Advanced Installation' of marathon-lb when deploying from the universe, you will see that the 'role' is set to 'slave_public'.
+This means that this package will only be deployed to nodes that have this role.
+In our DC/OS cluster, the nodes in the public agent pool have slave_public role.

 ## Deploy the image to DC/OS
 Now we can deploy our web app.
 Essentially, we want to accomplish 3 things:
 1. We want to deploy our web app on a node in the **private** agent pool